farcrycore/plugin-social/README.md

 #### Password reset form

 This example HTML is provided by the plugin in the `farLogin/displayTypeBodyPasswordReset.cfm` webskin.
 You can override it in your project to customise it.

+The link to the password reset form is generated in the `sendPasswordResetEmail` method of the `social` lib.
+You can extend the lib into your project and override this method to customise it.
+The default password reset URL is `/login/passwordreset`.

     <form id="passwordresetform" onsubmit="return $s.farcryPasswordReset();">
         <h1>Reset Password</h1>